Regular chain

-In computer algebra, a regular chain is a particular kind of triangular set in a multivariate polynomial ring over a field.
-It enhances the notion of characteristic set.
+In mathematics, and more specifically in computer algebra and elimination theory, a regular chain is a particular kind of triangular set of multivariate polynomials over a field, where a triangular set is a finite sequence of polynomials such that each one contains at least one more indeterminate than the preceding one.
+The condition that a triangular set must satisfy to be a regular chain is that, for every k, every common zero (in an algebraically closed field) of the k first polynomials may be prolongated to a common zero of the (k + 1)th polynomial.
+In other words, regular chains allow solving systems of polynomial equations by solving successive univariate equations without considering different cases.

+Regular chains enhance the notion of Wu's characteristic sets in the sense that they provide a better result with a similar method of computation.

 Introduction

 Given a linear system, one can convert it to a triangular system via Gaussian elimination.
 For the non-linear case, given a polynomial system F over a field, one can convert (decompose or triangularize) it to a finite set of triangular sets, in the sense that the algebraic variety V(F) is described by these triangular sets.

 A triangular set may merely describe the empty set.
 To fix this degenerated case, the notion of regular chain was introduced, independently by Kalkbrener (1993), Yang and Zhang (1994).
 Regular chains also appear in Chou and Gao (1992).
 Regular chains are special triangular sets which are used in different algorithms for computing unmixed-dimensional decompositions of algebraic varieties.
 Without using factorization, these decompositions have better properties that the ones produced by Wu's algorithm.
 Kalkbrener's original definition was based on the following observation: every irreducible variety is uniquely determined by one of its generic points and varieties can be represented by describing the generic points of their irreducible components.
 These generic points are given by regular chains.